saketsarin/composer-web/README.md

 - 📊 **Real-time Monitoring**: Console logs and network requests
 - 🎯 **Multi-tab Support**: Select from any open tab in your debugging browser
 - ⚡ **Advanced Options**: Additional commands for specific capture needs
+- 🎛️ **Keybinding Management**: Customize keybindings directly from the new settings panel.

 ## How It Works